Host Liquor Liability Def:

 - Reminding guests before and during the event not to drink and drive and of the other options available.

-- Having several trained doormen/bouncers/spotters who remain sober and watch people leaving and encourage/insist on taxi use.
+- Have several trained doormen/bouncers/spotters who remain sober and watch people leaving and encourage/insist on taxi use.

 - Informing guests that intoxicated persons will be put into taxis.